 The Melodians Steel Orchestra UK is always looking for a new challenge and projects to stretch and improve its performances.
-The following are six projects that they have worked on over the past six years.
+The following are nine projects that they have worked on over the past eight years.

 BBC’s Virtual Orchestra

 The Melodians were invited to take part in the BBC’s first Virtual Orchestra which was to be a recording of the ‘Toreador’ by Bizet.
 This was a combination of performances by 1200 participants and was shown as part of the Last Night of the Proms Celebrations on Saturday September 10 2016.
 The Virtual Orchestra film was also shown at Proms in the Parks across the UK and was available on the BBC iPlayer.
 See www.bbc.co.uk/getplaying .

 See the Melodians recording themselves playing the Toreador at their rehearsal rooms.
 Also see our certificate of participation – we believe that we were the only steel orchestra that took part!

 Collaboration with Clayground Collective on the Clay Cargo Project at Kings Cross

 Terry Noel was approached by the Clayground Collective to take part in their Clay Cargo project over a weekend in August 2015 (www.claygroundcollective.org/clay-cargo-beside-the-canal-at-kings-cross-this-summer).

 The event was held in Granary Square near Kings Cross over the weekend of 15th/16th August.
 The Clay Cargo project was to make connections between clay and canals and was devised in partnership with the British Ceramics Biennial and Canal & River Trust.
 The project was designed to renew historic connections between clay and the canals through workshops on boats and a series of events at canalside locations.
 Lots of families came along to Kings Cross over the weekend and it was great to see all the children dancing to the music provided by the Melodians and creating their own clay models.